 The WUR AP shall not transmit any WUR frame addressed to the WUR non-AP STA for aPPDUMaxTime defined in Table 21-29 (VHT PHY characteristics) from a TWBTT.

+If dot11WURChannelSwitchImplemented of a WUR non-AP STA is set to false, the WUR channel of the WUR non-AP STA shall be same as the channel on which the WUR Beacon frames are transmitted. (#116, #725)

 The WUR channel of a WUR non-AP STA with dot11WURChannelSwitchImplemented equal to true is defined by the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it receives from its associated WUR AP.